This post is also available in: Dutch

 Great Italian restaurant.
 We recommend this place if you’ve been craving a good pizza or pasta after all that Korean food.
 Although the menu is not very extensive, it’s definitely high quality.
 And quality over quantity right?
 The best dish we had at Tapdong definitely was the Salmon pizza.
 However, if I remember correctly this was the special of the day, so they might not have it while you’re there.
 The pasta and lasagna were excellent too!

 There is really so much more to do on Jeju Island.
-If you have only a few days like us, we really recommend to plan your visit wisely.
+If you have only a few days, we really recommend to plan your visit wisely.
 We especially liked Hallasan and Seongsan Ilchulbong Peak, but a visit to those locations already can take up a half or even full day.
 Be aware that those activities, especially Hallasan, can be a bit tiring.

 We hope this article proves useful and if you have any comments or questions please let us know!